bmitra-msft/HIPstIR/README.md

 ### Location and dates

-We are planning to have HIPstIR in Portsmouth, New Hampshire.
+HIPstIR 2019 will take place in Portsmouth, New Hampshire on September 20-22 (Friday to Sunday)--with optional pre-meeting on Thursday.
 We will offer a banquet or brunch at a nearby private beach house.

-We are currently considering two date options:
-- Friday Aug 09 4pm - Sunday Aug 11 evening (pre-meeting on Thursday)
-- Friday Sept 20 4pm - Sunday 22 evening (pre-meeting Thursday)

 ### Attendees